willhshwang/COS568-DistLM-SP25/README.md

 - **Testing programs:** We suggest you write small programs to test the functionality of communication collectives at first.
 For example, create a tensor and send it to another node.
 Next, try to perform all reduce on it.
 This will help you get comfortable with communication collectives.

-- **Setting up distributed init:** In this setup we will use the TCP init method “tcp://10.10.1.1:6585”.
-Instead of a shared file system, we want to use TCP to communicate.
-In this example, we use `10.10.1.1` as the IP address for rank 0.
+- **Setting up distributed init:** Instead of a shared file system, we want to use TCP to init and communicate.
 You can use `ifconfig` to find the IP address of your nodes.
 On CloudLab, please use the experimental network, which listens on `10.10.1.*` interfaces (sending a huge amount of traffic through the other network interfaces may lead to your reservation getting terminated by the CloudLab admins).
 You can double-check network connectivity by `ping`ing a node from another.
 The port has to be a non-privileged port, i.e. greater than 1023.

   An example of `torch.distributed.init_prcess_group()` for CloudLab:
   ```python